DanteNiewenhuis/FB-Trim/README.md

      NR dataset due to slightly different file structure.
     - -k : use the kosaraju algorithm to process the graph.

-A full example of how to run the analysis of the graphs used in this paper is included in \verb|./bash/processing_konect.sh|.
+A full example of how to run the analysis of the graphs used in this paper is included in *./bash/processing_konect.sh*.

 ## Results

-All graphs that are processed are logged, and results are stored in the \texttt{results} folder.
+All graphs that are processed are logged, and results are stored in the *results* folder.
 The next step is to aggregate and combine this data, operations supported by Python scripts.
 The combined data can now be used to analyse the results and train a new AI model.

-The first step is to run \texttt{aggregate.py} located in the \texttt{Python} folder.
-This scripts aggregates averages the different runs of a model on a single graph and store them in \texttt{results/aggregated}.
-Next, the aggregated results can be combined by running \texttt{combine.py}.
-This creates a new csv in \texttt{results/combined} were each row is the aggregated results of all models on a single graph.
+The first step is to run *aggregate.py* located in the *Python* folder.
+This scripts aggregates averages the different runs of a model on a single graph and store them in *results/aggregated*.
+Next, the aggregated results can be combined by running *combine.py*.
+This creates a new csv in *results/combined* were each row is the aggregated results of all models on a single graph.

 ### Analysis

-All functions used to analyse and plot results are provided in \texttt{graph\_utils.py}.
-Running \texttt{result\_analysis.py} creates the main plots shown in our paper, and save them to \texttt{results/images}.
+All functions used to analyse and plot results are provided in *graph\_utils.py*.
+Running *result\_analysis.py* creates the main plots shown in our paper, and save them to *results/images*.

 ### Training

-Functions to train a new model are defined in \texttt{Python/AI/utils.py}.
-Running \texttt{Python/AI/pre.py} shows an example of how to train a new model. \textit{Note}, trained networks should be saved exactly as defined in \texttt{Python/AI/pre.py}.
+Functions to train a new model are defined in *Python/AI/utils.py*.
+Running *Python/AI/pre.py* shows an example of how to train a new model. *Note*, trained networks should be saved exactly as defined in *Python/AI/pre.py*.